FAQ

 What economic benefit is there for Manitoba and the Northern Region from the Lynn Lake Gold Project

-In total over the life-of-mine, the economic impact of the Lynn Lake Gold Project would be C$965 million in GDP.
+Based on the Project’s 2021 Economic Impact Assessment as prepared by PwC, in total over the life-of-mine, the economic impact of the Lynn Lake Gold Project would be C$965 million in GDP.
 Overall, 69% of the total GDP impact – C$663.8 million – will take place in the Northern Region of Manitoba.
+However, based on the Project’s Feasibility Study Update, we anticipate the economic benefit to be substantially greater given the larger, longer-life operation.
 For further details, see the Project Economic Impact Assessment.

 How is Alamos Gold planning to manage and mitigate the environmental impacts of the Lynn Lake Gold Project?

-Alamos Gold with Stantec Consulting Ltd. is conducting a comprehensive environmental impact assessment of the Lynn Lake Gold Project (CEAA 2012), to assess if there are any significant residual impacts by the Project.
-The assessment is focusing on elements (“Valued Components”) that could be affected by the Project and are of importance to our stakeholders:
+Alamos Gold with Stantec Consulting Ltd. conducted a comprehensive environmental impact assessment of the Lynn Lake Gold Project (CEAA 2012), to assess if there are any significant residual impacts by the Project.
+The assessment focused on elements (“Valued Components”) that could be affected by the Project and are of importance to our stakeholders:

 Section 5.0 of the Project’s Environmental Impact Statement provides a summary of the effects assessment and the proposed mitigation measures we have identified to avoid or reduce Project-related effects for each of the aspects above.

-Will there be an independent environmental monitoring committee for the Lynn Lake Gold Project?
+Is there an independent environmental monitoring committee for the Lynn Lake Gold Project?

-Should the Project be approved, Alamos will invite Indigenous Nations engaged on the Project to participate in an Indigenous Environmental Advisory Committee.
-The Committee will provide advice and facilitate the participation of interested Indigenous Nations in environmental aspects of ongoing Project activities, including development and implementation of the follow-up and monitoring plans and the Closure Plan, as well as selection of monitoring locations.
+Yes, a key condition of the Federal Government’s Decision Statement was that Alamos Gold establish an Environmental Advisory Committee for the Lynn Lake Gold Project.
+Our inaugural meeting occurred in October 2023 and included representatives from Indigenous Nations engaged on the Project.
+In total, thirteen Indigenous Nations were invited to participate on the Environmental Advisory Committee, and it serves as one of the multiple engagement avenues between the Project and surrounding Nations.
+The Environmental Advisory Committee will provide advice and facilitate the participation of interested Indigenous Nations in environmental aspects of ongoing Project activities, including development and implementation of the follow-up and monitoring plans and the Closure Plan, as well as selection of monitoring locations.

 How do I apply for a job at the Lynn Lake Gold Project?